NiciusB/me_in_real_life_bot/README.md

 ### Prerequisites

-You need to have node.js and npm installed
+You need to have node.js and npm installed.

+You'll also need to talk with https://t.me/BotFather to create a bot.
+Then copy the token.example.js file, rename it to token.js and paste your HTTP API token.

 ## Getting Started

-Download the repository, and run
+Download the repository, configure your token.js file (see Prerequisites), and run
 ```
 npm install
 node bot.js